sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 Now we have a server and a client that talks HTTP/3!
 Amazing!
 Now this isn't good enough for me.

 #### Testing HTTP/3 servers with curl
 I wanted to test this with a "real" HTTP/3 client because maybe there are some weird issues where quic-go servers only work against quic-go clients.
-I don't know.
-I want further validation, okay?
+To be extra sure, I wanted to validate this further with a well-established HTTP/3 client.
 So I reached for `curl`, the de-facto tool for calling HTTP APIs from the command line.
 So I immediately tried to just run `curl --http3`:

 ```shell
 $ curl \